Peter-E-Martin/HeCalc/README.md

 Sample | mol 4He | ± | mol 238U | ± | mol 232Th | ± | mol 147Sm | ± | 238Ft | ± | 235Ft | ± | 232Ft | ± | 147Ft | ±

+Correlated uncertainties in the radionuclides and Ft values can be accommodated by HeCalc.
+By default, uncertainties will be treated as independent.
+However, correlation coefficients for each known correlation can be included by adding columns with the naming convention "r value1-value2".
+For example, columns for known correlations between 238U and 232Th, 238Ft and 235Ft, and 238Ft and 232Ft would look like:

+r 238U-232Th | r 238Ft-235Ft | r 238Ft-232Ft

-An example file is included in the Test directory that can serve as a template for data entry.
+Example files are included in the Test directory that can serve as template for data entry.
+These in includes options with both correlated and uncorrelated uncertainty.

 ## User Options